-Climate Change is a global challenge and impacts Ontario farmers.
-OFA has been working with the provincial government to recognize Climate Change’s current and pending impact on Ontario farm businesses, the importance of adaptation within the agricultural sector to the impacts of Climate Change and to provide research and investment to help farmers adapt.
+Climate change is a global challenge and impacts Ontario farmers.
+OFA is working with the provincial government to recognize climate change’s current and pending impact on Ontario farm businesses, the importance of adaptation within the agricultural sector to the impacts of climate change, and to provide research and investment to help farmers adapt.

 OFA is committed to working with the government and industry to ensure a new carbon offset credit system recognizes agriculture’s role in reducing greenhouse gas emissions and includes a flexible, realistic and simple path to agricultural offset credits from farmers.

-OFA acknowledges that Climate Change is happening as global temperatures rise, and is evidenced by more frequent extreme weather events and patterns.
-We recognize this as a global challenge requiring action and investment from governments, communities, businesses, and individuals.
+OFA acknowledges that Climate Change is happening and that it represents a real threat to agricultural production and the livelihoods of Ontario’s farmers.
+We recognize climate change is a global challenge requiring action and investment from governments, communities, businesses, and individuals.

 OFA believes that policies, programs, and research initiatives designed to address climate change must be developed with government and society to reduce the causes (mitigation) and to enable farmers to cope with the effects (adaptation) of climate change.
 Furthermore, we believe that no provincial or federal climate change policies should have the effect of negatively impacting the ability of farmers in Ontario to compete in domestic or international markets.

 OFA believes farmers are part of the solution to climate change.
 As effective managers of the carbon and nitrogen cycles, farmers are in a unique position to provide greenhouse gas reduction opportunities through carbon sequestration, avoidance, and destruction.
 Continued research and data collection is needed to both develop and expand the scope of these opportunities and develop acceptable programs that will incentivise adoption of farming practices that reduce greenhouse gas emissions.

-OFA believes that farming makes the best use of arable land in Ontario, and that agriculturally managed landscapes provide EG&S while producing food, fibre, and fuel.
+OFA believes that farming makes the best use of arable land in Ontario, and that agriculturally managed landscapes provide Ecological Goods and Services (EG&S) while producing food, fibre, and fuel.
 The EG&S farmers provide represent a significant opportunity for voluntary greenhouse gas emissions reductions if properly incentivised.
 OFA supports the creation of incentive-based programs to drive emissions reductions in our sector rather than through regulations.
-Cost-shared funding programs, carbon offset credit programs, and performance-based incentive programs that recognize the carbon sequestration that can occur from agricultural production have all proven effective at reducing greenhouse gases, and often result in added environmental co-benefits.
+Cost-shared funding programs, carbon offset credit programs, and performance-based incentive programs that recognize the carbon sequestration that can occur from agricultural production have all proven effective at reducing greenhouse gases, and often result in added environmental co-benefits for all Ontarians.

 While the agriculture sector has already taken great efforts to create efficiencies and reduce greenhouse gas emissions, there remains great untapped potential.
 Ontario’s farmers have a valuable opportunity to contribute to the growing bio-economy that seeks to replace fossil fuel-based products with those derived from renewable plant-based sources.
 In order to reach provincial emission reduction goals, OFA believes governments need to provide significant long-term support to the bio-economy to develop markets and drive further innovation.